Moharira25/zsl_bird_id_app/README.md

    * Open your web browser and navigate to http://localhost:8080 to view the application.

    * Users can join sessions by scanning the QR code displayed at the root endpoint **/**.
-This QR code directs users to the index page, eliminating the need to manually type in the address http//:192.168.0.1:8080 (note the ip address and the por number in here are just examples).
+This QR code directs users to the index page, eliminating the need to manually type in the address http//:192.168.0.1:8080 (note the ip address and the port number in here are just examples).

 ## Usage

- **Creating a Session**: go to the endpoint **/explore** or from the landing page and use the **Create a new session** form to set up a quiz session.
+ **Creating a Session**: go to the endpoint **/explore** and use the **create new session** form to set up a new session.

- **Participating in a Session**: Users can join active sessions clicking on the join session button in the endpoint **/explore**.
+ **Participating in a Session**: Users can join active group sessions by clicking the 'Join Session' button on the sessions page.

- **Viewing Results**: Admin users can view the results and statistics for each session once it is completed.
+ **Viewing Results**: Admin users can view the results and statistics for each session once it is completed, while normal users can see their score as they answer questions.

 ## Contributing